Charlie Palmer (chef)

 Charlie Palmer (born 1959) is an American chef, hospitality entrepreneur, hotelier, and author.
-He is best known for Aureole, his flagship restaurant in New York City, which has earned 13 Michelin stars and two James Beard awards.
-Considered a “pioneer of progressive American cooking,” Palmer has received more than 20 Michelin stars and consults 15 F&B outlets through the Charlie Palmer Collective.
+He is best known for Aureole, his flagship restaurant in New York City and Las Vegas, which has earned 15 Michelin stars and two James Beard awards.
+Considered a “pioneer of progressive American cooking,” Palmer has received more than 20 Michelin stars and owns and manages more than 15 restaurants and three hotels via Charlie Palmer Collective and Appellation Hotels.

 Career

 Charlie Palmer's Dry Creek Kitchen in Healdsburg, California.

-After graduating from The Culinary Institute of America, Palmer began his executive chef career at the River Café in 1983, where he earned three stars from The New York Times and trained Michael Mina.
+After graduating from The Culinary Institute of America, Palmer worked in several restaurants including La Côte Basque and Palmer became executive chef while working at The River Café in 1983, where he earned three stars from The New York Times and trained Michael Mina.

 In 1988, Palmer opened his restaurant Aureole in Manhattan, where he showcased regional American ingredients.
 In 1999, he opened Aureole in the Mandalay Bay Resort, Las Vegas as well as a modern American steakhouse, Charlie Palmer Steak in The Four Seasons.

-In 2009, Aureole moved its location to One Bryant Park in midtown Manhattan.
+In 2009, Aureole moved its NYC location to One Bryant Park in midtown Manhattan.

 In March 2021, Palmer converted Aureole New York to Charlie Palmer Steak NYC.
 In April 2024, Charlie Palmer opened the newest iteration of its steakhouse concepts, Charlie Palmer Steak IV, located on the 4th floor of The Knickerbocker Hotel.

+In October 2022, he opened AperiBar, an aperitif-focused eatery the Luma Hotel in Time Square.

-In June 2022, Palmer and hotelier Christopher Hunsberger announced their launch of Appellation, a culinary-first hotel brand.
-The brand is set to debut in Healdsburg, with additional concepts planned in Pacific Grove, Morgan Hill, and Petaluma, California, as well as Sun Valley, Idaho.
+In 2018, Palmer and hotelier Christopher Hunsberger announced their launch of Appellation, a culinary-first hotel brand.
+The brand's first new-build, luxury hotel, Appellation Healdsburg opened in September 2025, along with the debut of Appellation Lodi - Wine & Roses Resort and Spa in June 2025, with additional concepts planned in Pacific Grove, Morgan Hill, and Petaluma, California, as well as Park City, Utah.
 Each hotel will feature a signature Charlie Palmer restaurant and bar as well as interactive culinary demonstrations.

-In October 2022, he opened AperiBar, an aperitif-focused eatery the Luma Hotel in Time Square.